sinclairzx81/typebox/readme.md

 ### Modifiers

-TypeBox provides modifiers that allow schema properties to be statically inferred as `readonly` or `optional` properties.
+TypeBox provides modifiers that allow schema properties to be statically inferred as `readonly` or `optional`.
 The following table shows the supported modifiers and how they map between TypeScript and JSON Schema.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐